Cavaliers' Jordan Clarkson: Dinosaurs Were Pets of 'Bigger People' Before Humans

 Perhaps Cleveland Cavaliers guard Jordan Clarkson thinks The Flintstones is more documentary than fictional cartoon.

 The former Los Angeles Laker appeared on the Road Trippin': Richard vs Channing podcast and said he believes people used to have dinosaurs as pets.
-Not only did the people have dinosaurs as pets, but they were apparently much bigger as well.
+Not only did the people have dinosaurs as pets, but the people were also apparently much bigger than them.

 Ryne Nelson of Slam passed along the interaction: